Is Clickbait Ever Okay? (7 Clickbait Examples)

 6. Use Lists

-If you see a list, or listicle, chances are you’ll be attracted to click through to a series of simple, actionable steps to your goal.
-Using them in your title, therefore, is a good way to attract readers to your article.
+A list-based structure suggests simplicity and accessibility.
+If you see a list, or listicle, chances are you’ll be attracted to click through to a series of actionable steps you can take to reach your goal.
+Using this structure in your title, therefore, is a good way to attract readers to your article.
 Then you just need to make sure that those steps appear in your content.
-For example:
+For instance:

 How To Make A DIY Rain Barrel In 8 Simple Steps

 To take your writing to the next level, including writing compelling blog posts with headlines to match, why not try our Becoming A Freelance Writer course?
-You can even try it for free.
+You can even try two lessons for free.

 Your email address will not be published.